muchimi/JoystickGremlinEx/README.md

 - Fix: auto activate profile error or noop when option is enabled and a suitable process is selected and the action is on.
 - Fix: closing GremlinEx when a profile is active no longer leaves the process running (bug introduced with recent process monitoring logic changes)
 - Fix: unknown "hardware_device_guid" member found in profile class introduced in m44
+- Improved: Simconnect
-- Improved: Simconnect scan speed for aircraft folder data
+	- scan speed for aircraft folder data
-- Improved: Simconnect config will pull the current aircraft (if one is loaded in the sim)
+	- config will pull the current aircraft (if one is loaded in the sim)
-- Improved: Simconnect action has a trigger on release option if mapped to a momentary input (button or hat)
+	- Simconnect action has a trigger on release option if mapped to a momentary input (button or hat)
-- New: Simconnect aicraft profile mode is now saved with mode data (if defined).
+	- Simconnect aicraft profile mode is now saved with mode data (if defined).
 This mode is auto-selected when an aicraft is detected if the option is selected.
+	- Many missing simvars added
+	- Simconnect action data can now be entered as normalized (-1 to +1) or MSFS range and displays percentages
+- New: clickable highlight button repeaters on the status bar (bottom right).
+Click to change auto-highlight status without going to options.
+- Improved: OSC and MIDI input supports mode hierarchy.
+If a mapping is not found for the input in the current mode, and a mapping exists for a parent mode, that mapping will be used.

 ### (m46)
 - Improved logic and event handling around automatic process activation based on the active (foreground) process.